 Review your qualifications and experience

-They may do quick review of your qualifications, technical ability and experience and ask you to clarify something such as your job history, formal qualifications, or anything specific about that role i.e. specific industry experience and skills.
+They may do a quick review of your qualifications, technical ability, and experience and ask you to clarify something such as your job history, formal qualifications, or anything specific about that role i.e. specific industry experience and skills.
 If I’m interviewing for an administration position, as an example, I’m going to ask them about their diary management skills specifically and perhaps their ability to multi-task.

 My tips for success:

 - Have your resume with you so you can refer to it without having to remember all that info.
-Plus, if you’ve used the AAA Resume format you’ve likely adjusted the resume to suit that particular role so you’ll need to know exactly what you’ve written.
+Plus, if you’ve used the Resume Pro format you’ve likely adjusted the resume to suit that particular role so you’ll need to know exactly what you’ve written.
 I always keep a little folder in my bag with all of my applications in it.
-Might seem annoying but really, women have huge handbags nowadays and you can fit anything in there 🙂 It will really save you in the long run.
+Might seem annoying but really, women have huge handbags nowadays and you can fit anything in there It will really save you in the long run.

 - If it’s a new industry that you haven’t worked in before, make sure you research that industry so you can at least have a conversation about what you know about it.
 And really, you should have done this prior to applying for that role anyway, so you know if it was going to be a good fit for you or not.

 - Be prepared to provide examples as they may ask for them i.e. if we use my administrator example and I ask a candidate; “talk to me about your diary management ability”, it’s not enough to say “I’m really good at that” or “yes, I have a lot of experience in that”.
 You need to be able to demonstrate it through an example, even if they don’t ask you to provide one.
-Tell them where you use that skill and the great outcomes you’e had using that skill.
+Tell them where you use that skill and the great outcomes you're had using that skill.